 - A company must be aware of all the costs it incurs to set the price.
 Overlooking any cost may result in underpricing.

 Another pricing method that a company may use is value-based pricing.
-Under this, the company takes into account the value of the product it offers to set the price.
+Under this, the company considers the value of the product it offers to set the price.
 To determine the cost, the company tries to find out how much value the product or service holds for the customer.
 Or how much a customer would be willing to pay for it.

-Even though there are several drawbacks of the cost-based pricing, if a company uses it rightly, it could prove beneficial.
+Even though there are several drawbacks to cost-based pricing, if a company uses it rightly, it could prove beneficial.
 One way to use it is discussed above, under the sub-heading ‘How to Use.’
-Another way such pricing could do wonders if a company implements it strategically.
+Another way such pricing could do wonders is if a company implements it strategically.

 Quiz on Cost-Based Pricing